Thornam/Timeseries_Transformer/README.md

 ### Forecasting and portfolio
 This Jupyter Notebook uses the best parameter values from the train models and creates a forecast on the test data (SPX).
 Afterwards, it makes the portfolios.

 *Notice: This program uses a GPU and requires a high amount of RAM since it takes all the test data into the model in one go.
 Therefore it is recommended to use the Colab runtime-type 'A100' if possible, however the runtime-type 'V100' is also an option but it might crash.
-If the program crashes with 'V100' just shut down the program and try again (the 'V100' runtime-type is on the edge of what is needed to run the program and most times it can do so)*
+If the program crashes with 'V100' just shut down the program and try again (the 'V100' runtime-type is on the edge of what is needed to run the program and most times it does succed)*

 References used for the code: